We use climate science to create tools that support decision makers to assess and respond to climate risk.

 Historical emissions for every country and Kyoto gas

-We develop and maintain PRIMAP-hist, one of the world&aposs most widely-used and cited composite emissions databases.
-PRIMAP-hist combines several published datasets to create a comprehensive set of greenhouse gas emission pathways for every country and Kyoto gas covering the years from 1750 to 2022, and all UNFCCC (United Nations Framework Convention on Climate Change) member states, as well as most non-UNFCCC territories.
+We develop and maintain PRIMAP-hist, one of the world's most widely-used and cited composite emissions databases.
+PRIMAP-hist combines several published datasets to create a comprehensive set of greenhouse gas emission pathways for every country and Kyoto gas covering the years from 1750 to 2023, and all UNFCCC (United Nations Framework Convention on Climate Change) member states, as well as most non-UNFCCC territories.
 Subsector data for Energy, Industrial Processes and Agriculture is available for CO2, CH4, and N2O.

 Scenario analysis and implied temperature rise